 Law Office: E213

-Ruth Anne Robbins teaches courses across the lawyering curriculum.
-In addition to her 1L legal writing she has worked on the upper level writing courses, and the Domestic Violence Clinic, which she began in 2002.
-Most recently she has taught Persuasion in Legal Writing, a course based in rhetoric and interdisciplinary theory.
-She integrated those teaching materials and methods into the Hunter Moot Court Program during a four-year program redesign, from 2011 through 2015.
-She periodically co-supervises students in the Domestic Violence Clinic, which she founded in 2002.
+Ruth Anne Robbins teaches courses across the lawyering curriculum, including multiple upper level writing courses, and the Domestic Violence Clinic, which she began in 2002.
+Most recently she has taught Persuasion in Legal Writing, a course based in rhetoric and interdisciplinary theory; the LAWR I and II series; Advanced Domestic Violence Clinic, and Advanced Legal Writing.
+She also spent four years reimagining and redesigning the Hunter program to meet the writing-intensive criteria by borrowing materials and methods from the Persuasion course.
 Professor Robbins has received The Chancellor's Teaching Excellence Award, has been honored by the Women's Law Caucus, and has been selected by graduating students as Lawyering Professor of the Year.
 She was selected for a campus Digital Teaching Fellowship for the 2016-17 Academic Year.

 Nationally, she serves as co-editor in chief of the peer-edited journal, Legal Communication & Rhetoric: JALWD, which publishes scholarly articles about legal writing and lawyering, written for a practitioner audience.
 She is the co-founder of the international biennial conference series, Applied Legal Storytelling.
 Professor Robbins was elected the President of the Legal Writing Institute (LWI), serving from 2008-10, and is completing a last term on the Board of Directors.
 She has also served on a national committee that wrote a glossary of experiential legal education vocabulary for law schools.

 Prior to joining the Rutgers faculty, she was an associate at Schnader Harrison Segal & Lewis in Philadelphia, and at Eisenberg, Gold & Cettei in South Jersey.
 She clerked for a presiding judge of the New Jersey Superior Court Appellate Division, the Hon.
 Michael Patrick King, P.J.A.D.
 She holds a B.A. in biology from the University of Pennsylvania and was a Westinghouse Science Scholar.